geoffisdancing/galnotes/160601 Galvanize Lecture Notes.md

   4. Random Forests:
       - BUILDS ON BAGGING: so you still take bootstrapped samples of the data (typically the same number of samples as the original data set).
       - At each split, consider a random selection of m predictors at each split, in each tree.
 Typically n = sqrt(p).
 Ultimately tune p this with cross validation.
       - Leads to decorrelation of the trees, which leads to improved performance over bagging.
-Serves to decrease variance of the total model.
+      - BIG IMPROVEMENT>>>> THIS Serves to decrease variance of the total model.
       - RF Bias Variance SSS4
       - As you build more trees in RF, bias stabilizes and variance asymptotically declines.
 Thus it is better to build as many trees as possible.
 The real limitation is computational time.
 And there is ultimtely a point beyond which growing more trees is essentially futile.
 So test for this via CV.
     A. Feature Importance